Robert Wilson Lynd: Political activism

 Attendance at a performance in London of John Millington Synge's play Riders to the Sea aroused Lynd's Irish Nationalist sympathies.
-These were further radicalised by the Home Rule crisis of 1912-14.
+These were further radicalised by the Home Rule crisis of 1912–14.
 He was appalled at the threat of the use of violence to deliver Ulster from Home Rule and the later decision to postpone the implementation of the Third Home Rule Bill.
 He later wrote: "Then came August 1914 and England began a war for the freedom of small nations by postponing the freedom of the only small nation in Europe which it was within her power to liberate with the stroke of a pen."

 Of James Connolly, Lynd was to write: "among the sixteen men who were executed after the failure of the Irish Insurrection of 1916 there was no nobler or more heroic figure than James Connolly".
 He described Connolly as "a working-class leader and a Nationalist in almost equal Proportions.
 He was at once as patriotic as Garibaldi and as revolutionary as Lenin".
-At the request of the Irish Transport and General Workers’ Union, Lynd wrote an introduction to a new edition of James Connolly’s Labour in Irish history, first published in 1910.
+At the request of the Irish Transport and General Workers' Union, Lynd wrote an introduction to a new edition of James Connolly's Labour in Irish history, first published in 1910.

 He became a fluent Irish speaker, and Gaelic League member.
 As a Sinn Féin activist, he used the name Robiard Ó Flionn/Roibeard Ua Flionn.
-In Belfast he was a member both of the republican Dungannon Clubs and of the Belfast Socialist Society.
+He nonetheless rejected an ethnic definition of what it is to be Irish:The 'Real irishman' is neither essentially a Celt nor essentially a Catholic.
+He is merely a man who has the good or bad fortune to be born in Ireland or of Irish parents, and who is interested in Ireland more than any other country ... the Orange labourer of the north whose ancestors may have come from Scotland, has all the attributes of an Irishman no less than the Catholic labourer of the west, whose ancestors may have come from Greece, or from Spain, or from anywhere you care to speculate.In Belfast he was a member both of the republican Dungannon Clubs and of the Belfast Socialist Society.